“No country can ever truly flourish if it stifles the potential of its women and deprives itself of the contributions of half of its citizens.”

 “CEDO talked to us.
 We were told that if we continued to cut the forest, we would soon have dry and unproductive land,” she adds.

-USAID through Uganda Biodiversity Fund awarded $50,000 to enhance and promote biodiversity conservation and its sustainable use by giving communities alternative sources of income that keep them away from Budongo forest, which the locals previously saw as their only source of livelihood.
+USAID through Uganda Biodiversity Fund awarded $50,000 to enhance and promote biodiversity conservation and its sustainable use by giving communities alternative sources of income that keep them away from the Budongo forest, which the locals previously saw as their only source of livelihood.

 According to CEDO executive director Abdallah Byabashaija, the initiative targets 767 farmers, including men, women and youth.
 He says women are particularly encouraged to participate in the project.